EderSantana/blog/contents/articles/keras_rl/index.md

 template: article.jade
 ---

-Get started with reinforcement learning in less that 200 lines of code with Keras (Theano or Tensorflow, it's your choice).
+Get started with reinforcement learning in less than 200 lines of code with Keras (Theano or Tensorflow, it's your choice).

 <span class="more"></span>